 However, this does not mean that all stages must be implemented at the same time.

-- FS helps to develop a sophisticated advance care planning (ACP) infrastructure that helps build a solid foundation for the other stages of planning,
+- First Steps helps to develop a sophisticated advance care planning (ACP) infrastructure that helps build a solid foundation for the other stages of planning,

-- FS has a robust community engagement component, and
+- First Steps has a robust community engagement component, and

-- FS helps create the normalization of planning that makes NS and LS easier to implement.
+- First Steps helps create the normalization of planning that makes Next Steps and Advanced Steps easier to implement.

-Other organizations choose to start with NS or LS implementation as those target populations present the most immediate need.
+Other organizations choose to start with Next Steps or Advanced Steps implementation as those target populations present the most immediate need.

-Whatever the starting point, RC strongly recommends having a plan to address all stages of planning.
+Whatever the starting point, Respecting Choices strongly recommends having a plan to address all stages of planning.

-Deciding to engage RC for assistance with implementation is a major leadership and strategic decision requiring careful consideration.
+Deciding to engage Respecting Choices for assistance with implementation is a major leadership and strategic decision requiring careful consideration.
 It requires an in-depth understanding of the implementation process along with thorough evaluation of the workload and resources needed to achieve it.
-To support decision making, RC offers Leadership Engagement consultation.
+To support decision making, Respecting Choices offers Leadership Engagement consultation.

 Shared Decision Making in Serious Illness (SDMSI)

-SDMSI is the newest implementation service offered by RC.
-It includes a physician-focused communication skills curriculum and consultation from RC to develop the systems for dissemination.
+SDMSI is the newest implementation service offered by Respecting Choices.
+It includes a physician-focused communication skills curriculum and consultation from Respecting Choices to develop the systems for dissemination.
 The physician curriculum is designed to improve competency of physicians and other providers in the skills of shared decision-making conversations to assist individuals with serious illness make all treatment decisions that align with their goals and values.

-RC will provide a customized certification program for teams with an existing Organization Faculty (OF) who need to replace or expand the OF position.
+Respecting Choices will provide a customized certification program for teams with an existing ACP/SDMSI Faculty who need to replace or expand a Faculty position.

-This program is available to experienced teams who have completed one or more RC implementation programs.
+This program is available to experienced teams who have completed one or more Respecting Choices implementation programs.
 A qualified individual from the organization is selected to be mentored in the appropriate consultation and educational competencies.

-The existing OF (if OF exist) must be available to support and mentor the new OF candidate in the acquisition of the new skills.
-If this program is to replace OF, RC will provide additional mentoring.
+The existing ACP/SDMSI Faculty must be available to support and mentor the new Faculty candidate in the acquisition of the new skills.
+If this program is to replace the ACP/SDMSI Faculty, Respecting Choices will provide additional mentoring.